 A Take-Home Message

 Humans are social creatures.
 We need each other affection to succeed in life.
 The quality of our ties has a profound effect on our mental wellbeing and happiness.
-Being socially bound with others can relieve stress, fear, improve self-worth, offer better comfort and joy, avoid loneliness, and even bring more years to your life.
+Being socially bound with others can relieve stress, fear, improve self-worth, offer better comfort and joy, avoid loneliness, less mental health issues and even bring more years to your life.